 - Southern California Edison in a breach-of-contract dispute.

 - An independent television channel in obtaining a favorable settlement in a dispute with a distributor after arbitration had commenced.

 - An independent channel as plaintiff in a carriage dispute with a service provider in a JAMS arbitration.
 At the conclusion, the arbitrator found entirely in favor of the firm’s client.

 - A major national law firm in a lawsuit alleging violations of the California False Claims Act.

 - A law firm in obtaining a favorable settlement on the eve of trial in a legal malpractice action arising from the firm’s representation of a Delaware corporation after extensive litigation and briefing.

 - A law firm in obtaining affirmance in the California Court of Appeal of the lower court’s dismissal of malpractice claims on statute of limitations grounds.

 Ms. Kristovich is an active member of the community.
-In 2017, she was appointed as a member of the professional development committee of the American Bar Association Section of Litigation.
+She currently serves on the Commission on Judicial Nominees Evaluation (JNE) of the State Bar of California (2019-2021).
+The Commission assists the Governor in the judicial selection process by providing evaluations of candidates for judicial appointment and nomination.
+In 2017, Ms. Kristovich was appointed as a member of the professional development committee of the American Bar Association Section of Litigation.
 She serves on the board of the California Women’s Law Center, and she is a previous member of the advisory board of the Western Center on Law and Poverty.
 As a former debater, she volunteers for the Los Angeles Metropolitan Debate League, an organization that encourages high school students in urban schools to participate in debate.

 Ms. Kristovich received her J.D. from the USC Gould School of Law, where she was elected to the Order of the Coif and served as an articles editor for the Southern California Law Review.